 There is simply no place for soft-roaders with temporary spares, run-flat tyres or the spare-less vehicle with a can of sealant and a supposed tyre inflation gas charge.

 None of these ‘solutions’ to the spare tyre problem works in the Australian environment.

 We’ve tested temporary spares, run-flats and gas cans and none of them can be relied upon in the Australian-distance context – not even on freeways and major highways.

 It’s a great shame, because there are some wonderful European machines in the marketplace.

-A shining example is the 2015 Mercedes-Benz GL- A 250 SUV.
-This vehicle is beautifully made, goes very well, handles like a sports car, bristles with all the expected electronic gadgetry and would make an ideal easy-trail and gravel-road touring machine – except that it rolls on run-flat tyres.
+A shining example was the 2015 Mercedes-Benz GL- A 250 SUV.
+This vehicle was beautifully made, went very well, handled like a sports car, bristled with all the expected electronic gadgetry and made an ideal easy-trail and gravel-road touring machine – except that it rolled on run-flat tyres.

-Lift the cargo floor and you discover a shallow spare wheel
+Lift the cargo floor and you discovered a shallow spare wheel

-well that is fitted with a jack (why?) and a Harmon Kardon stereo amplifier, but no spare wheel and tyre.
+well that was fitted with a jack (why?) and a Harmon Kardon stereo amplifier, but no spare wheel and tyre.

 Like all ‘solutions’ to the issue of having to carry and